Skip to additional navigation Skip to content

 Explanation

 All new development (including extensions and alterations) should actively reinforce the existing natural and built character of the parish.
-Proposals within existing built up areas should seek to identify and respond to local character through appropriate scale, mass and plot sizes in addition to use of materials and landscaping, taking regard of Appendix B.
+Proposals within existing built up areas should seek to identify and respond to local character through appropriate scale, mass and plot sizes in addition to use of materials and landscaping.
+Where appropriate to their scale and location, all new proposals should have regard to the guidance set out in Appendices A and B of this Plan.

 New major development should ensure the following matters are considered: